 Like the aforementioned Ref.
 49820-32-788SFK6A, the new limited edition model, too, sports a lightweight and extremely scratch-resistant ceramic body, only this time the high-tech material sports a lot less jovial (some might even call it ‘intimidating’) matte black finish and features rugged-looking brushed surfaces of its massive case and fixed bezel.

-Attached to the wrist using a deceptively simple black rubber strap with a titanium deployant clasp, the case features and internal titanium safety cage that houses the same in-house Caliber GP03387 self-winding movement that we have already seen in previous iterations of the WW.TC family.
-Still measuring 43 millimeters in diameter and around 14 millimeters in height, the case is, again, quite massive, even for a sporty chronograph, but not excessively so: if your wrist is not too thin, you will probably have no trouble wearing it thanks to the timekeeper’s solid, but still relatively short lugs that don’t add too much to the gadget’s overall length (from one tip of the lug to another, it measures approximately 50 millimeters: an industry de fact standard for a mid-sized timepiece.)
+Attached to the wrist using a deceptively simple black rubber strap with a titanium deployant clasp, the case features an internal titanium safety cage that houses the same in-house Caliber GP03387 self-winding movement that we have already seen in previous iterations of the WW.TC family.
+Still measuring 43 millimeters in diameter and around 14 millimeters in height, the case is, again, massive, even for a sporty chronograph, but not excessively so: if your wrist is not too thin, you will probably have no trouble wearing it thanks to the timekeeper’s solid, but still relatively short lugs that don’t add too much to the gadget’s overall length (from one tip of the lug to another, it measures approximately 50 millimeters: an industry de facto standard for a mid-sized timepiece.)

 Made, as usual, solely in-house and based on their Caliber GP033C0 engine, the cal.
 GP03387 movement provides the watch with lots of functions, those including an easy to operate fly-back chronograph, simple calendar, as well as the traditional military-style 24-hours world time (GMT) display with day/night indication (the respective Arabic numerals are colored white and red for better legibility and also make nice accents, too.)